kietn2610/SortingArrays/README.md

 # SortingArrays
-Sorting array of numbers and people using duct typing method
+Sorting array of numbers and people using duct typing method.
+Class Assignment